emonty/rkrizzle/doc/source/user/quickstart.rst

     }

 In the event you are posting a very large file as a ``multipart/form-data`` request, you may want to stream the request.
-By default, ``requests`` does not support this, but there is a separate package which does - ``requests-toolbelt``.
+By default, ``rkrizzle`` does not support this, but there is a separate package which does - ``requests-toolbelt``.
 You should read `the toolbelt's documentation
 <https://toolbelt.readthedocs.org>`_ for more details about how to use it.